Anzac Avenue: Heritage listing

 As a road constructed by returned servicemen, Anzac Memorial Avenue is a good example of a substantial scheme to assist ex-soldiers following WWI.
 Other initiatives included the state government soldier settlement schemes and other Main Roads projects.
 The construction of the road is important in demonstrating the involvement of government, civic bodies and the general public in addressing high levels of unemployment among ex-soldiers after WWI.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 In its route, and as an extensive tree-lined avenue of planned and evenly spaced plantings, Anzac Memorial Avenue is important in demonstrating the characteristics of a memorial avenue.

 The place is important because of its aesthetic significance.

-A landmark road in southeast Queensland, Anzac Memorial Avenue is important for vistas experienced while progressing along the route and the visual delight of stretches of striking plantings including poincianas, pines, cotton trees, eucalypts and the lush mango section.
+A landmark road in southeast Queensland, Anzac Memorial Avenue is important for vistas experienced while progressing along the route and for its plantings including poincianas, pines, cotton trees, eucalypts and the mango section.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 Anzac Memorial Avenue is important for its association with Thomas Rothwell and the Royal Automobile Club Queensland (RACQ), an organisation that has made a major contribution to the development of motoring in Queensland.
 As president of the RACQ from 1921–1923, Rothwell was the key protagonist in the establishment of Anzac Memorial Avenue.
 Rothwell's contribution to the Avenue is commemorated by a memorial cairn standing at the road edge of Rothwell Park and a nearby suburb that bears his name.